Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/Splunk-TA_Confversion/README.md

 ```

 #### File change monitor polling interval
-By default, Splunk logs changes in the `$SPLUNK_HOME/etc/` directory every 10 minutes.
+By default, Splunk logs changes in the `$SPLUNK_HOME/etc/` directory every 10 minutes.<br>
 In some cases, it may be desirable to do this more frequently, to ensure that no filechanges are missed.
 If this is desired, add the following to local/inputs.conf:
 ```conf
 ...
 [fschange:$SPLUNK_HOME/etc]